tech-learning-collective/tech-learning-collective.github.io/_workshops/Ship Shape Computing: Working with Containers and Containzerizing Digital Workloads.md

 ---
 title: "Ship Shape Computing: Working with Containers and Containerizing Digital Workloads"
 image: static/images/workshop.ship-shape-computing-working-with-containers-and-containerizing-digital-workloads.square.jpg
+simple_description: Complex programs like many modern Web apps work by making use of multiple helper programs, often called microservices.
+To make sure all the programs work together without overwhelming the computer or computing cluster they're running on, microservices are packaged inside specialized digital spaces called containers, which lets a system operator run and, importantly, constrain each microservice individually.
+This workshop shows you how containers are built, how they're moved around from system to system, and how they're ultimately connected to one another in centrally orchestrated containerized fleets.
 ---

 In the earliest days of computing, an application would be responsible for processing only very small amounts of input.
 It would then produce a similarly small amount of output, working as fast and efficiently as possible.
 Known as a processing &ldquo;pipeline,&rdquo; this early solutions paradigm is most famously expressed as the so-called &ldquo;[UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy),&rdquo; a programmer&rsquo;s adage that states each program should &ldquo;do (only) one thing, and do it well,&rdquo; and it&rsquo;s still the beating heart of powerful computer interfaces such as [command line use]({% link _workshops/Computer Language Foundations: Command Line Basics.md %}) to this day.